Trump meets with Haitian-American congresswoman

 Love represents Utah and is the first Haitian-American elected to Congress.

 Trump came under fire last week after he asked lawmakers why the United States wanted people from "shithole countries" coming into the US, in reference to immigrants from African countries.
 The President has denied making the comment.
-Sens.
-Dick Durbin and Lindsey Graham, a Democrat and Republican respectively who were in the meeting, have confirmed that Trump made those comments.
+Sen. Dick Durbin, a Democrat who was in the meeting, has confirmed that Trump made those comments, and Sen. Tim Scott said that Sen. Lindsey Graham, a Republican who also attended the meeting, described to him media reports of the meeting as "basically accurate."

 In an interview on CNN's "State of the Union" Sunday, Love said she had been contacted by the White House to discuss immigration reform.
 "I don't know if those comments would be made if I was in the room," she said.